 The grasp the World Wide Web has over the masses is quite astounding.
 It’s convenient, far-reaching, and can solve nearly every problem an average person might run across in their day-to-day life.
 As the power of the Internet flourishes, many have come to believe that the days of classic advertising mediums are numbered.
-But radio was the first electronic mass media ever made, and radio continues to reach a huge number of people.
+But radio was the first electronic mass media ever made.
+And radio continues to reach a huge number of people.

 Driving around town is a difficult and often dangerous task.
 Especially if you take your eyes away from the road to peer at a screen instead.
 Radio is an effective advertising medium because it’s 100% audio-based.
 The advertiser’s message can resonate in the consumer’s ears with proper voice acting, sound design, and copy.

 Radio is Tough

 Radio stations reflect the towns and cities they broadcast to.
 If you’re listening to a station in Southern California, you can bet that it has an entirely different sound than a station played on the east coast.
-The audiences of each town and city are unique, and the radio has always done a great job of mirroring the personality of the city.
+The audiences of each town and city are unique.
+And the radio has always done a great job of mirroring the personality of the city.
 Radio stations that promote or sponsor local events are successful because they directly contribute to the community.

 Finding the right station requires some knowledge of your current customer base and your target demographic.
-If you’re putting an ad on a station that only you listen to, you’re probably not going to get the results you want because your customers aren’t tuned in.
+If you’re putting an ad on a station that only you listen to, you’re probably not going to get the results you want.
+Because your customers aren’t tuned in.

 You can make your radio ads to be funny, touching, or irresistibly catchy.
 You can use sound effects to paint a picture for your listeners, and you can pick the voice talent that’s going to bring your copy to life.
 Whether you want to be remembered by a catchy jingle or a hilarious voice, you can get very creative with your radio ad.

 Radio is a cheaper advertising medium than TV or print ads.
-Production costs can run high with a television ad because you have to hire and pay cast and a large crew that brings your ad to life.
+Production costs can run high with a television ad because you have to hire and pay for a cast and a large crew that brings your ad to life.
 With print, you’re still hiring cast and crew to photograph your subjects.
 With radio, you’re worried about sound and dialogue only.
 Which involves a much smaller group of people.

 Radio Ads Are Effective

 Nielsen Research claims that over 90% of Americans listen to the radio each week.
 Peak advertising times are during the morning and even commute during the week, and depending on where you are located, the lamented rush hour can be a good thing for your business as more listeners tune in for longer periods of time.